03 5406 0228

 Many don’t know they have osteoporosis until they suffer a fall or fracture.
 Prevention and active management are crucial.

-Led by Sheena, a senior physiotherapist, ONERO focuses on graduated high-intensity resistance and impact training to safely strengthen bones as well as improve muscle strength, core stability, and balance.
+Led by our experienced practitioners Sheena, Leah & Meagan, ONERO® focuses on graduated high-intensity resistance and impact training to safely strengthen bones as well as improve muscle strength, core stability, and balance.

 Targeted for Those Most at Risk: